Dihomo-γ-linolenic acid

-Dihomo-γ-linolenic acid (DGLA) is a 20-carbon ω−6 fatty acid (also called, cis,cis,cis-8,11,14-eicosatrienoic acid).
-In physiological literature, it is given the name 20:3 (ω−6).
+Dihomo-γ-linolenic acid (DGLA; 20:3, ω−6) is a 20-carbon ω−6 fatty acid (also called, cis,cis,cis-8,11,14-eicosatrienoic acid).
 DGLA is a carboxylic acid with a 20-carbon chain and three cis double bonds; the first double bond is located at the sixth carbon from the omega end.
-DGLA is the elongation product of γ-linolenic acid (GLA; 18:3, ω−6).
-GLA, in turn, is a desaturation product (Delta 6 desaturase) of linoleic acid (18:2, ω−6).
+DGLA is the elongation product (by ELOVL5) of γ-linolenic acid (GLA; 18:3 ω−6).
+GLA, in turn, is a desaturation product (by Δ6 desaturase) of linoleic acid (18:2, ω−6).
 DGLA is made in the body by the elongation of GLA, by an efficient enzyme which does not appear to suffer any form of (dietary) inhibition.
 DGLA is an extremely uncommon fatty acid, found only in trace amounts in animal products.

 Biological effects

 The eicosanoid metabolites of DGLA are: